 Looking back at the title of this post you will find the advice contrary to popular belief of capitalism.
 The very capable author of these deeply meaningful words tells us a different story than simply helping the needy.
 He is not content to sharing the riches alone.
 He wants us to actually help the other person realize the hidden treasures within so he too could become rich and not be dependent upon others’ mercy any more.
 It is exactly the same advice but in different words: “Instead of giving someone a fish to eat once, teach him how to fish so he could eat always”.

-Going beyond the immediate, the deeper message we need to identify is that of mentorship.
-We all have certain talents and a few USPs (Unique Selling Points).
+Going beyond the immediate, the deeper message we need to identify is that of mentoring.
+We all have certain talents and certain USP (Unique Selling Point).
 If only we could help someone else learn few of our good points and improve his or her own life, we must never be shy of extending help.

 It reminds me of another valuable lesson that I learned almost half a century ago: “If you have a Dollar and I have a Dollar and we both exchange, we shall still have only a Dollar each; however I have an idea and you have a different idea and we both exchanged our ideas, we both become richer with 2 ideas each”.
 I will let you do the math and justify the suggestion.
 Needless to say, once it hits home, even you might be richer with an additional idea: to reveal to another person his or her own riches hidden within!